shtukas/nyx/OpenCycles/readme.md

 - uuid
 - description

-And then a single aion reference hardcoded to "1815ea639314" pointing at a file or a folder.
+And then a single aionreference hardcoded to "1815ea639314" pointing at a file or a folder.